When You Have A Knee Injury, Everyday Activities Become Slow And Difficult.

 Some athletes may need to modify their activity to include swimming or bicycling instead of running.

 Performing your home exercises consistently is one of the most important things that you can do to help realign the patella, relieve pain and prevent a recurrence.
-The use of ice packs or ice massage applied around your kneecap for 10-15 minutes, several times per day may be helpful.
+Targeted exercises for knee pain and stretches for knee pain are a core part of your home care plan.
+The use of ice packs or ice massage applied around your kneecap for 10 to 15 minutes, several times per day may be helpful.
+These simple knee pain treatment at home strategies can make a meaningful difference between visits.